 Rod Abernethy - Bios

 Rod Abernethy is a unique blend of an authentic southern folk troubadour, master acoustic guitarist and award winning composer for film, TV and video games.
 The 2019 Grand Prize Winner of the International Acoustic Music Awards and the 2019 Winner of American Songwriter's Bob Dylan Song Contest, Rod's new album "Normal Isn't Normal Anymore" was released last February.

 Rod Abernethy is a unique blend of an authentic southern folk troubadour, master acoustic guitarist and award winning composer for film, TV and video games.
-Rod is the Overall Grand Prize Winner of the 2021 International Acoustic Music Awards and the 2019 Winner of American Songwriter's Bob Dylan Song Contest.
-His new album "Normal Isn't Normal Anymore" was released last February and produced by Grammy nominated producer Neilson Hubbard (Mary Gauthier, Kim Richey, Glen Phillips) and includes both songs and instrumentals that revolve around family, friends and places across the Deep South.
+Rod is the 2021 Overall Grand Prize Winner of the International Acoustic Music Awards and the 2019 Winner of American Songwriter's Bob Dylan Song Contest.
+His album "Normal Isn't Normal Anymore" produced by Grammy nominated producer Neilson Hubbard (Mary Gauthier, Kim Richey, Glen Phillips) includes songs and instrumentals that revolve around family, friends and places across the Deep South.
 Rod has scored and produced music for over 80 video games including Electronic Art's blockbuster hit Dead Space which won a BAFTA Award in 2009 and Tolkien's The Hobbit for Vivendi Universal winning Video Game Soundtrack of the Year in 2003.
 Rod is also an adjunct professor of music composition at the University of North Carolina School of the Arts in Winston Salem, NC.

 Rod Abernethy is a unique blend of an authentic southern folk troubadour, master acoustic guitarist and award winning composer for film, TV and video games.
 Rod's new album Normal Isn’t Normal Anymore is produced by Grammy nominated producer Neilson Hubbard (Mary Gauthier, Kim Richey, Glen Phillips) and recorded in Nashville, TN with star performances from some of Nashville's finest including Will Kimbrough on guitar.